Data protection policy

 2.0 Data Protection Officer

-2.1 The Council has appointed a Data Protection Officer (DPO).
-Their role is to inform and advise the Council of its obligations under data protection legislation and to monitor the Council’s compliance.
+2.1 The council has appointed a Data Protection Officer (DPO).
+Their role is to inform and advise the council of its obligations under data protection legislation and to monitor the Council’s compliance.
 The Data Protection Officer also acts as the single point of contact for the Information Commissioner’s Office (ICO) and provides advice and assistance on Data Protection Impact Assessments.

 3.0 Data protection definitions